-BEREC has already analysed the levels of the internet ecosystem beyond the ECN and ECS layers in different reports, such as "BEREC Report on the impact of premium content on ECS markets and the effect of devices on the open use of the Internet" with a focus on the issues raised by e.g. app stores, and the "BEREC Report on the data economy" highlighting relevant aspects of ECS as a key infrastructure supporting the data economy as well as the impact of data economy on ECS competition.
-More recently, BEREC has also analysed competition dynamics and proposed a regulatory model concerning the regulatory intervention towards some specific platforms in the "BEREC Report on the ex ante regulation of digital gatekeepers".8
+BEREC has already analysed the levels of the internet ecosystem beyond the ECN and ECS layers in different reports, such as "BEREC Report on the impact of premium content on ECS markets and the effect of devices on the open use of the Internet"7 with a focus on the issues raised by e.g. app stores, and the "BEREC Report on the data economy"8 highlighting relevant aspects of ECS as a key infrastructure supporting the data economy as well as the impact of data economy on ECS competition.
+More recently, BEREC has also analysed competition dynamics and proposed a regulatory model concerning the regulatory intervention towards some specific platforms in the "BEREC Report on the ex ante regulation of digital gatekeepers".9 https://berec.europa.eu/eng/document_register/subject_matter/berec/reports/8013-berec-report-on-the-impactof-premium-content-on-ecs-markets-and-the-effect-of-devices-on-the-open-use-of-the-internet

 BEREC considers that its experience regulating ECSs and ECNs may be useful for addressing potential issues as market failures, encouraging competition or ensuring openness in the whole internet ecosystem.
-This was also confirmed by the co-legislators' initiative to include BEREC in the European High-Level Group for the enforcement of the Digital Markets Act (DMA).
-BEREC welcomes this opportunity to contribute to an effective enforcement of the ex ante regulation of gatekeepers.
+This is also confirmed by the inclusion of BEREC in the European High-Level Group for the enforcement of the Digital Markets Act (DMA).10 BEREC welcomes